 We brides LOVE to visualize everything working out the way it SHOULD.
 I mean, we've written all the schedules, planned all the details... how could something POSSIBLY go wrong?

-But a million things could go wrong: people waking up late, your dress bustle breaking, OR no matter how hard you try, someone asking, “Where am I supposed to be?” after you’ve given them the schedule… three times.
+But a million things do go wrong: people waking up late, your dress bustle ripping, OR no matter how hard you try, someone asking, "Where am I supposed to be?" after you've given them the schedule... three times.

 It's frustrating for any bride to deal with complications - be it uncontrollable forces (such as the weather ) or controllable (who you picked as your bridal party).
 Either way, the goal for your wedding day is perfection, but for many brides, the outcome is "a functional, beautiful wedding day - with few imperfections here and there."